Accounting Degrees in Colorado

 Becoming a certified public accountant (CPA) in Colorado

 Those interested in becoming a CPA in this state must sit for the uniform CPA exam administered by the National Association of State Boards of Accountancy.
-In order to qualify to sit for the exam, candidates must meet the following criteria:
+In order to qualify for CPA licensure, candidates must meet the following criteria:

 - Are at least 18 years of age